Contest entries are now closed.

 Download the source text from here

-Read the instructions and download the text from the Japanese page (Click 日本語 at the upper right corner of the page).
+Download the text from the Japanese page (Click 日本語 at the upper right corner of the page).

-Submission of entries JAT Translation Contest Entry form
+Submission of entries JAT Translation Contest Entry Form

 Submit your translation as an MS Word .doc file, an MS Word.docx file or a plain text file via the online entry form.